-Intangible assets include the Accounting Software Alpha Platinum software acquired by the Agency and measured at cost less accumulated amortisation and any accumulated impairment losses.
+Intangible assets include the Accounting Software Alpha Platinum and the Enterprise Resource Planning software acquired by the Agency and measured at cost less accumulated amortisation and any accumulated impairment losses.
 The software are amortized on a straight-line basis over a period of three years.